Sonic World Building

 5

-The export process bounces all tracks into a final stereo AAC file baked directly into your MP4 video.
+The export process 'Bounces' all audio tracks into a final stereo AAC file embedded in the video.

-Lower master volume or use the 'Limiter' to prevent digital distortion.
+Lower the master volume or use the 'Limiter' effect to prevent distortion.

-Add 'Reverb' to make effects sound like they exist in a physical room.
+Add 'Reverb' to the SFX to make it sound like it's in a room, not a vacuum.

 Clicking/Popping

-Apply a 0.05s Micro-Fade to the start and end of every SFX clip.
+Always add a 0.05s Micro-Fade to the start/end of every SFX clip.

 Muddy Mix

-Use a 'High Pass Filter' on SFX to cut bass that fights with the voiceover.
+Use 'High Pass Filter' on the SFX/Music to remove bass frequencies that clash with the voice.

 FeatureFreesound.orgEpidemic SoundFlowVideo Editor